 - Doctor's office visits: Covered (copay and/or coinsurance may be required)

-All Blue Cross NC individual market plans may be purchased through the Health Insurance Marketplace as a Qualified Health Plan (QHP) or through other sources, such as directly from Blue Cross NC.
-Advanced Premium Tax Credits (APTC) and Cost-Sharing Reductions are only available when plans are purchased through the Health Insurance Marketplace (visit healthcare.gov and choose the option to get coverage).
-If you apply through Blue Cross NC, you'll be able to go to the Health Insurance Marketplace to get any APTC or Cost-Sharing Reductions you're eligible for.
-The Health Insurance Marketplace displays all QHPs available for sale in a given state by all issuers and may contain more QHPs than displayed on this site.6 The Health Insurance Marketplace allows individuals to apply via its website, in-person or by phone.
+All Blue Cross NC individual ACA plans may be purchased through the Health Insurance Marketplace as a Qualified Health Plan (QHP) or through other sources, such as directly from Blue Cross NC.
+Advanced Premium Tax Credits and Cost Sharing Reductions are only available when plans are purchased through the Health Insurance Marketplace.
+If you apply through Blue Cross NC, you'll be able to go to the Health Insurance Marketplace to get any APTC or Cost Sharing Reductions you're eligible for.
+The Health Insurance Marketplace displays all QHPs available for sale in a given state by all issuers and may contain more QHPs than displayed on this site.
+The Health Insurance Marketplace allows individuals to apply via its website, in-person or by phone.

-- These are just examples and are subject to change based on personal circumstances.
+- Example plans shown are for illustrative purposes only and are subject to change based on personal circumstances.